sanposhiho/easydebug/README.md

 - You can add debug statements after all statements to store values.
 - You can remove all debug statements with this tool, of course.
+- You can edit debug function `dmp` to arrange debug as you like

 ## Installation